loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report1.md

 - Eric: hardware parts issues was incorrect, had to order replacement power supply.

 3. What do you hope to accomplish in the coming week?
-- Complete the training data set based on road following demo, to use for the project
+- Loi: Complete the training data set based on road following demo, to use for the project
 - Nate: Replace jetson nano developer kit with new one, and setup software for functionality.
 - Nate: Run all nvidia examples to catch-up with Loi to start next steps.
 - Nate: Begin coding out object and color detection models for use in starting, stopping and speed control.